valerioarvizzigno/homecraft_vertex/README.md

  ```bash
 streamlit run homecraft_home.py
 ```
+******USE THE SECOND PAGE ON STREAMLIT - HOMECRAFT ASSISTANT ************ Try a query like: "List the top 3 paint primer in the product catalog with related price and url.
+Then explain in bullet points how to use a paint primer on my house's walls"

-WORK IN PROGRESS.
+!!!WORK IN PROGRESS!!!
 This readme is a quick DRAFT.
 Full guidelines will be added soon.